feranco/feranco.github.io/_posts/2018-05-20-dynamic-programming.md

 ## Compute the value of an optimal solution.

 Once the value of an optimal solution is defined by a recurrent formula, there are two approaches to implement a procedure computing this value.
 The first approach is **top-down with memoization**: the program is written recursively in a natural manner, but modified to save each subsolution (tipically in an array or hash table).
 The program first checks if a solution for the subproblem was already found.
 If so, it returns the saved value avoid to recompute the subsolution; if not, the procedure computes the value in the usual manner.
-The following C++ programs implements a solution to the House Robber problem according to this approach.
+The following C++ program implements a solution to the House Robber problem according to this approach.

 {% highlight cpp %}
 int rob_helper(vector<int>& nums, vector<int>& dp, int idx) {